 You’re finally convinced about the benefits of launching your bank’s first mobile marketing campaign.
 You know how to get started, you have your data lists and your target locations ready, and you know exactly what you want your creative to look like.
 But, where should you place these ads and what are the optimal sizes?

 The bottom line here is that larger ad sizes perform the best, but can have consequences.
-At the end of the day, each creative set can impact your audience differently depending on the images used, and the amount of characters used as copy.
-That is why it’s good practice to resize your creative assets to as many different sizes as possible.
+At the end of the day, each creative set can impact your audience differently depending on the images used and the number of characters in your copy.
+That’s why it’s good practice to resize your creative assets to as many different sizes as possible.
 Launch them all, and see which ones perform best on each of your campaigns.

 The best part about working with companies like RAIN is that you have access to real-time results, and a team behind you who will optimize your campaign on a daily basis, making your campaign as successful as possible.